• Skip to primary navigation

 Ingredients

-• 1 ¾ cups self rising flour plus extra for dusting; or make homemade self rising flour (see notes for gluten free)
+• 1 ¾ cups self rising flour or homemade self rising flour, plus extra for dusting (see notes for gluten free)

-• 1 cup Greek yogurt plus extra if needed (see notes)
+• 1 ¼ cups plain Greek yogurt plus extra if needed (see notes)

 Optional ingredients: